 Instructors have total responsibility and authority for the assigning of grades.
-The policy regarding incomplete grades is stated in the College catalog.
 No other grade may be changed by an instructor once the grade has been given without the consent of the Vice President of Academic and Student Services and Institutional Assessment.